Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Non-oracular polymorphisms

-Unlike in the oracular setting, non-oracular q-gadgets are not strong enough to guarantee reductions.
+Unlike in the oracular setting, non-oracular q-gadgets alone are not strong enough to guarantee reductions.
 To that end, they need to be strengthened via a non-oracular commutativity gadget, which we now define. \begin{definition} Fix a $\sigma$-structure $\rel A$.
-A \emph{non-oracular commutativity gadget} for $\rel A$ is a $\sigma$-structure $\rel G$ with two distinguished elements $u,v\in G$ satisfying the following properties: \begin{enumerate} \item[$(\mathbf{noc_1})$\labeltext{$\mathbf{noc_1}$}{itm:commgadget-extension_nonoracular}] For any quantum function $Q\colon\{u,v\}\qto A$ such that $Q_{u,a}$ and $Q_{v,b}$ commute for all $a,b\in A$, there exists a quantum non-oracular homomorphism $Q'\colon\rel G\qnoto\rel A$ extending $Q$. \item[$(\mathbf{noc_2})$\labeltext{$\mathbf{noc_2}$}{itm:commgadget-restriction_nonoracular}] For every quantum non-oracular homomorphism $Q\colon\rel G\qnoto\rel A$ and all $a,b\in A$, it holds that $[Q_{u,a},Q_{v,b}]=0$. \end{enumerate} \end{definition} We now give the non-oracular analogue of~\Cref{gadget-characterization}.
-Just like in the oracular setting, the characterisation of commutativity gadgets via quantum polymorphisms (stated in the result below) also holds for the weaker \textit{algebraic} non-oracular commutativity gadgets of~\cite{Zeman}, which are defined by replacing~\eqref{itm:commgadget-extension_nonoracular} in~\Cref{comm-gadget_non_oracular} with the weaker condition stated below: \begin{enumerate} \item[$(\mathbf{noc_1'})$\labeltext{$\mathbf{noc_1'}$}{itm:commgadget-extension_nonoracular_zeman}] For every $a,b\in A$, there exists a quantum non-oracular homomorphism $Q\colon\rel G\qnoto\rel A$ such that $Q_{u,a}=\id$ and $Q_{v,b}=\id$. \end{enumerate}
+A \emph{non-oracular commutativity gadget} for $\rel A$ is a $\sigma$-structure $\GG$ with two distinguished elements $u,v\in G$ satisfying the following properties: \begin{enumerate} \item[$(\mathbf{noc_1})$\labeltext{$\mathbf{noc_1}$}{itm:commgadget-extension_nonoracular}] For any quantum function $Q\colon\{u,v\}\qto A$ such that $Q_{u,a}$ and $Q_{v,b}$ commute for all $a,b\in A$, there exists a quantum non-oracular homomorphism $Q'\colon\GG\qnoto\rel A$ extending $Q$. \item[$(\mathbf{noc_2})$\labeltext{$\mathbf{noc_2}$}{itm:commgadget-restriction_nonoracular}] For every quantum non-oracular homomorphism $Q\colon\GG\qnoto\rel A$ and all $a,b\in A$, it holds that $[Q_{u,a},Q_{v,b}]=0$. \end{enumerate} \end{definition} Note that, unlike in the oracular case~\Cref{comm-gadget}, a non-oracular commutativity gadget is not the same as a q-no-definition for $A^2$ in $\A$.
+We now give the non-oracular analogue of~\Cref{gadget-characterization}.
+Just like in the oracular setting, the characterisation of commutativity gadgets via quantum polymorphisms (stated in the result below) also holds for the weaker \textit{algebraic} non-oracular commutativity gadgets of~\cite{Zeman}, which are defined by replacing~\eqref{itm:commgadget-extension_nonoracular} in~\Cref{comm-gadget_non_oracular} with the weaker condition stated below: \begin{enumerate} \item[$(\mathbf{noc_1'})$\labeltext{$\mathbf{noc_1'}$}{itm:commgadget-extension_nonoracular_zeman}] For every $a,b\in A$, there exists a quantum non-oracular homomorphism $Q\colon\GG\qnoto\rel A$ such that $Q_{u,a}=\id$ and $Q_{v,b}=\id$. \end{enumerate}